-In 2010, Economic Modeling Specialists, Inc. (EMSI) developed a comprehensive economic report for KCC.
-This report, the most recent of its kind at KCC, described the economic impacts generated by the College's existence.
+In 2020, a comprehensive economic report for KCC was completed by EMSI.
+This report described the economic impacts generated by the College's existence.
 The study presented an investment analysis from the perspectives of students and taxpayers, as well as an economic growth analysis to determine the relative contribution of KCC to regional income.
-Major findings are as follows: